-University-issued official transcripts from all undergraduate and graduate, if applicable, institutions should be mailed to the Admissions and Financial Aid Office or sent electronically to email@example.com by August 24th.
-If you are currently completing the final semester of undergraduate study, an official copy of your transcript indicating that you received a bachelor’s degree must be mailed to the Admissions and Financial Aid Office by August 24th.
-If you are an advanced standing student, a copy of your final field evaluation must also be mailed to us.
+University-issued official transcripts displaying a conferred degree from all undergraduate and graduate institutions, if applicable, should be mailed to the Admissions and Financial Aid Office or sent electronically to firstname.lastname@example.org by January 11th.
+If you are an advanced standing student, a copy of your final field evaluation must also be sent to us by this date.

 Our mailing address is: